MSSNY LEADERSHIP

 Dr. Riley has been active in advocacy for many years.
 She was elected President of the New York State Osteopathic Medical Society (NYSOMS 2022-2024).
 She is an alumni of the American Osteopathic Association’s (AOA) Training in Policy Studies (TIPS) Fellowship (2010) and graduated from American Association of Colleges of Osteopathic Medicine (AACOM) Osteopathic Health Policy Fellowship (OHPF Class of 2020).
 Dr. Riley is also currently the Vice President for the Nassau County Medical Society, a member of the Nassau Academy of Medicine (NAM) Board of Trustees and serves as Chair of NAM’s Education Committee.

-In addition, Dr. Riley is a committee member for MSSNY’s Women Physicians Committee, and serves as faculty, speaker and chair of subgroups for the Women Physician Leadership Academy.
+In addition, Dr. Riley is a committee member for MSSNY’s Women Physicians Committee and serves as faculty for the Women Physician Leadership Academy.
 She is also a delegate for MSSNY and for the American Osteopathic Association.

 Dr. Riley has a passion for mentorship and medical education, and she wrote the curriculum and started the EDS 4th year elective (MTFP 890), Congressional Health Policy 4th year elective (MTPU 850) and the 2 year Congressional Health Policy Fellowship which seeks to equip and train rising leaders to transform health, health care and health policy at the local, state and national level.